Settlement on the 1st of May

 Settlement on the 1st of May (Посёлок 1-го Мая) is a rural locality (a settlement) in Vereyskoye Rural Settlement of Orekhovo-Zuyevsky District, Russia.
 The population was 34 as of 2010.
-There are 53 streets.
+There are 53 streets in the settlement.

 Geography

 The settlement is located 18 km southeast of Orekhovo-Zuyevo (the district's administrative centre) by road.
 Snopok Novy is the nearest rural locality.

 History

 The settlement was formed for peat extraction in the 20th century.
 Until 2006, it was a part of Vereisky rural district of Orekhovo-Zuevsky district.